HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

 * The Registry has a defined Data Dictionary for data used within the registry
 * The Registry fully supports the CREDSStructureDefinition profile
 * Each element in the Data Dictionary has been mapped to a relevant profile both on input and output
-* The Registry has a RESTful enpoint that enables search and retrieval of the CREDSStructureDefinition Logical Models
+* The Registry has a RESTful endpoint that enables search and retrieval of the CREDSStructureDefinition Logical Models

 ##### Test Steps
 1. Using a manual or tooled process, the data dictionary mappings are transferred to a CREDSStructureDefinition profile creating the Logical Model of all data points needed for registry ingestion
-2. The Logical Model is validated to have all elements including source standard mappings (where possible) and Output resource or profile element mappings inlcuding full path to any referenced FHIR Profiles
+2. The Logical Model is validated to have all elements including source standard mappings (where possible) and Output resource or profile element mappings including full path to any referenced FHIR Profiles

 * A fully complete Logical Model is created with both input and output mappings
 * The Logical Model validates as a FHIR CREDSStructureDefinition profile